 You recognize there is an art to business economics, which goes way beyond numbers.
 Our students use accounting and finance principles to analyze organizational structures and apply them to business.
 Combine that with a liberal arts education and you have the ability to make businesses stronger, more viable and help the world economy thrive.

-Our graduates work at Deere & Company, Caterpillar, Northwest Bank & Trust, and for professional basketball, baseball, and hockey franchises.
+Our graduates work at Deere & Company, Caterpillar, Northwest Bank & Trust, and for professional basketball, baseball, and hockey franchises, among many others.

 - Small Classes